 effectively airing seven days a week as a result for its entire 65-episode run.

-Each episode ended with Buzz saying his famous line, “To infinity…and beyond!”
+Each episode ended with Buzz saying his famous line: “To infinity…and beyond!”

-Lightyear continued to air on UPN until 2003 when Disney’s
+Lightyear continued to air on UPN until 2003 when Disney’s partnership with

-rotation following the 9/11
+and “Conspiracy” were taken out of rotation following the 9/11

 terrorist attacks due to their dealing with assassination

 elements, and “Super Nova” for its allusion to drug abuse.
-Lasseter ended up

-not being a fan of the series, resulting in Pixar barring any elements of it
+being a fan of the series, resulting in Pixar barring any elements of it

 from being used in any other Toy Story media and even disallowing the

 mention of the cartoon in the movies.
-To date, only The Adventure Begins has
+Artwork

 Mattel,